m3h0w/protein-dihedral-angles-prediction/README.md

-# lstm-for-protein-tertiary-structure-prediction
+# Protein Tertiary Structure Prediction
-This project aims at reproducing selected part of the work on END-TO-END DIFFERENTIABLE LEARNING OF PROTEIN STRUCTURE.
+This project aims at reproducing selected part of Mohammed AlQuraishi's work on END-TO-END DIFFERENTIABLE LEARNING OF PROTEIN STRUCTURE (https://www.biorxiv.org/content/early/2018/08/29/265231), and Gao et al. on RaptorX (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2065-x).

 In the main folder you'll find notebooks that show examples of how to use the model.

-Model details and configuration can be found in the "final" folder.
+Model details and configuration can be found in the "model" folder.